- Search The Registry

 He is best known for infiltrating the Georgia Ku Klux Klan and exposing their secrets on the popular children's radio program The Adventures of Superman, trivializing their rituals.
 He also targeted the Columbians, an Atlanta-based neo-Nazi organization.
 Kennedy said, "There were an awful lot of evils abroad in the world at the time, as there still are, but I couldn't help but feel that racism was perhaps the most evil".
 Working with the Georgia Bureau of Investigation, Kennedy joined the multiple Klan-affiliated organizations under the pseudonym John Perkins in order to gain evidence that could be used to prosecute its members.
 He obtained information about the Klan's "Invisible Empire" through his own participation and also through a high-ranking informant.
 As soon as he became aware of new details, he shared the Klan's secrets with police, prosecutors, journalists, and human rights organizations.

 Kennedy claimed that in 1946, he provided information including secret codewords and details of Klan rituals to the writers of the Superman radio program, intending to strip away the Klan's mystique.
-In 1947, after a year of working undercover, he agreed to testify in a trial against the leaders of the Columbians, Homer Loomis and Emory Burke, who were found guilty.
+In 1947, after a year of working undercover, he agreed to testify in a trial against the leaders of the Columbians, Homer Loomis, and Emory Burke, who was found guilty.
 There was a series of 16 episodes in which Superman took on the Klan.
 He claimed that the trivialization of the Klan's rituals and codewords likely had a negative impact on Klan recruiting and membership, leading Stephen J. Dubner and Steven Levitt to dub Kennedy "the greatest single contributor to the weakening of the Ku Klux Klan" in their 2005 book Freakonomics.
 However, in 2006, Dubner and Levitt cast doubt on the statements of Kennedy, stating "the story of Stetson Kennedy was one long series of anecdotes which, no matter how many times they were cited over the decades, were nearly all generated by the same self-interested source".